What Happens if You Leave Conditioner in Your Hair?

 Credit: Envato Elements/ weewendy

-Most conditioners have heavier ingredients, so if they are left on the hair, they run the risk of building up on the scalp and hair.
-As a result, your hair will start to feel sticky and stiff.
-This may obstruct hair follicles, causing the hair to weaken and eventually fall out as a result of a deficiency in oxygen and nutrients.
+Most conditioners contain heavier ingredients, and if they are left on the hair, they can pose a risk of building up on the scalp and hair.
+As a result, your hair may begin to feel sticky and stiff.
+This buildup may also obstruct hair follicles, leading to weakened hair that may eventually fall out due to a lack of oxygen and nutrients.

 2) Scalp Irritation